garypotato/Everyday-review/index.md

   - can **redirect** the url before the react app mount to the html, that means
     - before the **Redux** initialized
     - before hitting the **react-router**

+# 13/09/2023

+- MSSQL & hasura
+  - upsert data in hasura, **if match** can't includes the columns that defined as `test`

+# 17/09/2023

+- `pm2`
+  - built-in load balancer
+  - keep running applications alive indefinitely
+  - using `pm2` inside `docker`:
+    - not necessary